-Our Compensation Committee met two times during 2018 and acted by unanimous written consent seven additional times.
+Our Compensation Committee met 3 times during 2019 and acted by unanimous written consent 7 additional times.
 Each member of our Compensation Committee was present at all meetings.
 Our Board has determined that all of the members of the committee are independent under the listing standards of the NYSE and the rules of the SEC.
 Each of the members of the committee is considered to be a "non-employee director" under Rule 16b-3 of the Exchange Act, and an "outside director" under Section 162(m) of the Internal Revenue Code of 1986, as amended.

 Audit Committee.

-The purposes of our Audit Committee are to:
+Our Audit Committee's principal functions and responsibilities are to: